Cybis Signatures and Marks

 This bright red stamp is on a 1950s religious figure of a young Jesus with gold skin.

-Update, 2021: The recent discovery, in an online database, of the U.S. citizenship applications filed by Marja and Boleslaw Cybis revealed something surprising about the origin of the original (earliest) 1950s signature stamp: It is Marja Cybis’ signature, not Boleslaw’s!
+The U.S. citizenship applications filed by Marja and Boleslaw Cybis reveal something surprising about the origin of the original (earliest) 1950s signature stamp: It is Maria Cybis’ signature, not Boleslaw’s!

 This graphic shows that while the second known Cybis signature stamp is closer to Boleslaw’s – yet not a match – the original signature chosen was actually Marja’s.